 BXCL501 is an investigational, proprietary, orally dissolving, thin film formulation of dexmedetomidine, a selective alpha-2a receptor agonist for the treatment of agitation and opioid withdrawal symptoms.

-BXCL501 is our most advanced neuroscience clinical program, currently being developed for the treatment of agitation associated with schizophrenia, bipolar disorders, dementia, delirium and opioid withdrawal symptoms.
+BXCL501 is our most advanced neuroscience clinical program, currently being developed for the treatment of agitation associated with schizophrenia, bipolar disorders, dementia and delirium and opioid withdrawal symptoms.
 As a selective adrenergic agent with a sublingual or buccal route of administration, BXCL501 is designed to be easy to administer and has demonstrated a rapid onset of action in clinical studies.
 BXCL501 is also designed to reduce agitation without producing excessive sedation or unarousable sleep.
 Managing a patient’s agitation or withdrawal symptoms represents a significant challenge for physicians and caregivers.
-BXCL501 has received Breakthrough Therapy designation for agitation associated with dementia and Fast Track designation for agitation associated with schizophrenia, bipolar disorders and dementia.
+BXCL501 has received Breakthrough Therapy designation for agitation associated with dementia and Fast Track designation by the FDA for agitation associated with schizophrenia, bipolar disorders and dementia.

 BXCL701 is an investigational, orally-available systemic innate immunity activator with dual mechanisms of action.
 Designed to bridge the innate and adaptive immune systems, BXCL701 has the potential to inhibit dipeptidyl peptidase (DPP) 8/9 and block immune evasion by targeting Fibroblast Activation Protein (FAP).
 BXCL701 is currently being developed for the treatment of aggressive forms of prostate cancer and advanced solid ‘hot’ tumors that are refractory or treatment naïve to checkpoint inhibitors.